-Efficient study design: Depending on the drug licensing status and available safety data, all enrolment (screening, informed consent, eligibility review and baseline data) can be done either by PANORAMIC Hubs or by the central trial team, with follow-up procedures (daily diary, data capture of hospitalisations and deaths) conducted remotely with participants using the trial website or a telephone call with the trial team.
+Efficient trial design: Depending on the drug licensing status and available safety data, all enrolment (screening, informed consent, eligibility review and baseline data) can be done either by PANORAMIC Hubs or by the central trial team, with follow-up procedures (daily diary, data capture of hospitalisations and deaths) conducted remotely with participants using the trial website or a telephone call with the trial team.
 Randomisation will be online and automatic, following eligibility confirmation.

-PANORAMIC Hubs: These will include GP Sites, Community Trusts and other NHS service providers who will actively identify potential participants and invite them to take part.
+PANORAMIC Hubs: These will include GP Sites, Community Trusts, and other health service providers, including government agencies e.g. UK Health Security Agency, who will actively identify potential participants and invite them to take part.
 Potential participants may be referred to Hubs by other NHS facilities for possible inclusion in the trial.
-A GP, Research Nurse or other healthcare professional from the Hub will complete all recruitment procedures, screening, baseline, informed consent, and eligibility review.
+A medically qualified clinician, research nurse or prescribing pharmacist (as specified in the ISA for the specific antiviral involved) from the Hub will complete all recruitment procedures, screening, baseline, informed consent, and eligibility review.
 Participants will be provided with a participant pack (containing the antiviral agent, if randomised to this arm), either issued by the Hub or sent directly to participants homes.
-Hubs will be able to store and issue study antiviral agents.
-The Hubs will also allow additional safety monitoring visits where required and as defined in the Intervention Specific Appendix (ISA).
-A Principal Investigator at each hub will provide trial oversight for participants recruited via the hub.
+Hubs will be able to store and issue trial antiviral agents.
+The Hubs will also allow additional safety monitoring visits where required and as defined in the ISA.
+A Principal Investigator (PI) at each Hub will provide trial oversight for participants recruited via the Hub.

-Central recruitment: A central trial team will also be able to recruit and randomise participants.
-And a participant pack containing an antiviral agent (if randomised to this arm) will be sent directly to participants homes.
+Central recruitment: A central trial team will also be able to recruit and randomise participants and a participant pack containing an antiviral agent (if randomised to this arm) will be sent directly to participants homes.

 Data to be recorded: Demographic features including ethnicity will be captured at baseline.
-In the online daily diary (completed each day for 28 days) and during telephone calls, participants or their Study Partners will rate the severity of symptoms including how well they are feeling, record contacts with the health services (including hospital admission), record study medication use, resource use, and new infections in the household.
+In the online daily diary (completed each day for 28 days) and during telephone calls, participants or their Trial Partners will rate the severity of symptoms including how well they are feeling, record contacts with the health services (including hospital admission), record trial medication use, resource use, and new infections in the household.
 Follow-up beyond 28 days after randomisation will be by accessing electronic medical records and by participant questionnaire for information relevant to the longer-term consequences of COVID-19 at three and six months from randomisation.
 To investigate the impact of trial interventions on the longer-term effects of COVID-19, we will also remotely follow-up participants, for up to 10 years.